- Technology Background

 Overview of V-by-One Solution

-Altera and partner Bitec provide the building blocks and complete reference designs to implement a FPGA-based V-by-One HS solution for displays requiring next-generation high-definition (HD), full HD (F-HD), or 4K2K connectivity.
+Intel® and Design Solutions Network (DSN) member Bitec provide the building blocks and complete reference designs to implement a FPGA-based V-by-One HS solution for displays requiring next-generation high-definition (HD), full HD (F-HD), or 4K2K connectivity.
 This includes digital television (DTV) flat-panel displays and PC monitors.
 The solution combines the V-by-One HS IP core and FPGA development hardware to provide design engineers:

 - Simple and fast V-by-One HS implementation